 How to get from Koh Rong to Koh Rong Sanloem

 From Koh Toch village on Koh Rong, there are boats going to M’pay Bay and Saracen Bay.
 They have at least one a day where you can pay $5 per person to go, but they need a minimum of 4 people who want to go.
 Otherwise, you can just pay a flat $20.

 How to get from one beach to another on Koh Rong Sanloem

 It’s possible to catch a longtail boat from one beach to another, but they can be expensive.
-We were quoted $45 to get from Saracen Bay to M’phey Bei (but it was raining when we asked which may have increased the price).
+We were quoted $45 to get from Saracen Bay to M’pay Bay (but it was raining when we asked which may have increased the price).

 Another option are the speed ferries listed above, but again, the schedules are not fixed so these are not to be relied on.
-Most go from Sihanoukville to Saracen Bay and then to M’phey Bei, so it’s possible to catch the boat at Saracen Bay and take it to M’phey Bei, but they often reverse the schedule without warning, so be sure to ask.
+They don’t always go the same route, they can go Sihanoukville to Saracen Bay and then to M’pay Bay, but they often reverse the schedule without warning.
+Ask at the pier and you may get lucky.

 Got a correction, suggestion, or update for one of our listings?
 Submit it here.